klinker-apps/Android-Blur-Launcher/README.md

 - Built from Marshmallow's Launcher3 code, with the latest improvements and Material Design in mind
 - Blur puts app predictions at the top of the app drawer
 - quick scroll through the app drawer
+- hidden apps (still show up when searching in the all apps drawer though, by design)
 - revamped settings menu
 - gesture support
 - configure homescreen and all apps grid